-For example, home appliance monitoring devices, TV decoders with smart TV functionality, games consoles, and more might have no wireless networking.
+For example, home appliance monitoring devices, smart TVs and decoders, games consoles, and more might have no wireless networking.
 They need a physical connection to your network, and that means Ethernet.

 If you run out of Ethernet ports, you can add more with a network switch.
-This is basically the Ethernet version of a mains power bar, with the additional ports plugged into one port on the router.
+It’s basically the networking version of a mains power bar, with additional ports plugged into one port on the router.

 Your old router typically has four or more ports, so connecting will instantly increase the number of ports available.
-Remember to power up the old router.
-You should also disable wireless networking on the old router, to avoid conflicts.
+You should disable wireless networking on the old router, to avoid conflicts.

-5. Turn Your Router Into a Wireless Bridge
+5. Turn Your Old Router Into a Wireless Bridge